airshipit/pegleg/doc/source/cli/cli.rst

 **--validate** (Optional, validation only).
 False by default.

 Perform validation of documents prior to collection.
-See :ref:`linting` for additional information on document linting.
+See :ref:`cli-site-lint` for additional information on document linting.
 It is recommended that document linting be executed prior to document collection.
 However, ``--validate`` is False by default for backwards compatibility concerns.